luevano/luevano.xyz/src/blog/a/pastebin_alt_with_privatebin.md

 ## Configuration

 The default configuration file is self explanatory, it is located at `/etc/webapps/yourls/config.php`.
+Make sure to correctly set the user/database YOURLS will use and either create a cookie or get one from [URL provided](http://yourls.org/cookie).

-Set the user/database YOURLS will use and either create a cookie or get one from [URL provided](http://yourls.org/cookie).
 It is important to change the `$yours_user_passwords` variable, YOURLS will hash the passwords on login so it is not stored in plaintext.
 Password hashing can be disabled with:

 ```php
 define( 'YOURLS_NO_HASH_PASSWORD', true );